-At December 31, 2021, we had receivable balances associated with buyers of its concentrates of \$40.0 million (2020 - \$35.1 million) and receivable balances associated with buyers of its doré of \$nil (2020 - \$nil million).
-The vast majority of our concentrate is sold to five well-known concentrate buyers.
+At December 31, 2022, we had receivable balances associated with buyers of its concentrates of \$50.3 million (2021 - \$40.0 million).
+The vast majority of our concentrate is sold to a limited number of concentrate buyers.

-Doré production is refined under long term agreements with fixed refining terms at five separate refineries worldwide.
+Doré production is refined under long term agreements with fixed refining terms at seven separate refineries worldwide.
 We generally retain the risk and title to the precious metals throughout the process of refining and therefore are exposed to the risk that the refineries will not be able to perform in accordance with the refining contract and that we may not be able to fully recover our precious metals in such circumstances.
 For example, in November 2018, Republic, a refinery used by us, filed for bankruptcy.
-At the time of the bankruptcy, Republic had possession of approximately \$4.9 million of our metal and we are pursuing a claim to collect damages.
-At December 31, 2021, we had approximately \$52.3 million (2020 - \$61.8 million) of value contained in precious metal inventory at refineries.
-We maintain insurance coverage against the loss of precious metals at our mine sites and intransit to refineries.
+At the time of the bankruptcy, Republic had possession of approximately \$4.9 million of our metal and we pursued a claim to collect damages.
+At December 31, 2022, we had approximately \$37.0 million (2021 - \$52.3 million) of value contained in precious metal inventory at refineries.
+We maintain insurance coverage against the loss of precious metals at our mine sites and in-transit to refineries.
+The refineries generally bear the risk of loss after metal inventories have been delivered to them.